Practical Guide: 6 Steps for Commercial Interior Design Consultation

 |

-Any well executed interior design project starts with a serious analysis, not the choice of colors.
-The first step is the initial consultation, in whichthe role of the design consultantis to understand the real context of your business, not just collect visual preferences.
+Any well-executed interior design project begins with a serious analysis, not with choosing colors.
+The first step is the initial consultation, wherethe role of the interior design consultantis to understand the real context of your business, not just to collect visual preferences.

 In this phase, the following are established:

-- Business objectives:What do you want to achieve by redesigning?
+- Business Objectives:What do you want to achieve through the redesign?
 Increased sales, reduced waiting time, improved customer experience?

-- AVAILABLE BUDGETNot only the total figure, but also the allocation priorities by categories.
+- Available Budget:Not just the total figure, but also the allocation priorities by category.

-- Specific operational needs:A restaurant has other requirements than an architectural clinic or office.
+- Specific Operational Needs:A restaurant has different requirements than a clinic or an architecture office.

-As explainedwhat an interior designer does, the consultant does not come up with predetermined solutions, but builds a personalized brief based on the information collected.
-An accurate brief is the backbone of the project.
-Without it, the risk of inappropriate solutions increases significantly.
+As explained inwhat an interior designer does, the consultant does not come with pre-established solutions but builds a personalized brief based on the collected information.
+A precise brief is the backbone of the project.
+Without it, the risk of arriving at unsuitable solutions increases significantly.

-Professional advice:Prepare before the first meeting a list of concrete problems you have in the current space: blocked flows, underused areas, negative feedback from customers or employees.
-These details are worth more than any inspiration on Pinterest.
+Professional advice:Before the first meeting, prepare a list of the concrete issues you have in the current space: blocked workflows, underutilized areas, negative feedback from clients or employees.
+These details are worth more than any inspiration from Pinterest.

 |